manuelbl/SwissQRBill.NET/README.md

 To generate QR bills as PDF files, this library uses its own, minimal PDF generator that requires no further dependencies and comes with the same permissive license as the rest of this library.

-The built-in PDF generator does not support font embedding and is thus restricted to the standard 14 PDF fonts, which in turn are restricted to the WinANSI character set.
-This is sufficient to generate QR bills using the original character set (a subset of Latin-1).
-However, it is insufficient to generate QR bills using the extended Latin character set (allowed from November 21, 2025).
-If the extended character set is to be used, use one of the below options.
+The built-in PDF generator can either create PDF files with the standard 14 PDF fonts without embedding the font itself, or it can generate PDFs with the *Liberation Sans* font, which will be embedded in the file.
+The font embedding uses a simplified
+approach: it will embed a fixed subset of characters sufficient for QR bills.
+It cannot embed additional characters, and it will not omit unused characters from the subset.

+With the library's default values, the extended Latin character set of the Swiss Payment Standards 2025 is used, and the PDF canvas will embed the *Liberation Sans* font subset.
+If the limited Latin-1 subset is used instead (see `bill.setCharacterSet(SPSCharacterSet.LATIN_1_SUBSET`), the library will use the standard PDF font *Helvetica* without embedding the font.

+If this font embedding approach is not sufficient, use one of the below options.

 The libary can be integrated with [iText](https://itextpdf.com/en) or [PDFsharp](http://www.pdfsharp.net/).
 See the example projects for more information: